Pink Coloured Open litter box with a scoop on it

 9. Self-cleaning Litter Boxes

-Self-cleaning litter boxes are advanced technologies that enable the reduction of the frequent cleaning of your cat’s bathroom.
-These boxes have automatic systems ranging from rakes, conveyors, or rotating drums to pick and devolve waste.
+Self-cleaning litter boxes are advanced technologies that reduce the need for frequent cleaning of your cat’s bathroom.
+These boxes have automatic systems, ranging from rakes, conveyors, or rotating drums, to scoop and dispose of waste.

 Cat Inside A White Self-cleaning Litter Boxes

 The waste is then dumped into a closed bin or a disposable bag, minimizing smells.
-Even some of the most sophisticated models can be linked to applications that are installed on a smartphone.
+Some of the most sophisticated models can even be linked to apps installed on a smartphone.

-While these boxes save much time and effort in litter box cleanup.
-Such types of litter boxes for cats come with relatively high costs, and one may need to buy special litter or accessories.
+While these boxes save a lot of time and effort in litter box cleanup, they come with relatively high costs, and you may need to buy special litter or accessories.

 What We LikeWhat We Don’t